Leadership and Staff

 Associate Director, Center for Innovative Proteomics

-Interim Director of the Weill Institute for Cell and Molecular Biology Professor- Department of Molecular Biology and Genetics
+Associate Director of the Weill Institute for Cell and Molecular Biology, Associate Vice Provost in Cornell Research & Innovation, Professor of Molecular Biology and Genetics

 Smolka pioneered the use of mass spectrometry for the study of kinase substrates and mapping of phosphorylation signaling networks.
 With grants and awards from the NIH, ACS, Emerson Collective and various Cornell Initiatives, his lab applies proteomic approaches, in combination with genetics and biochemistry, to investigate fundamental mechanisms of genome maintenance, and their connections to cancer and reproductive biology.
 The Smolka Lab has mapped the action of DNA damage signaling kinases in yeast and mammals, leading to the understanding of the mechanisms by which kinases control DNA repair, checkpoints, cell cycle and transcription.
 As a Research Scholar for the American Cancer Society, Smolka uncovered novel mechanisms for deactivation of DNA damage checkpoint signaling kinases, establishing novel paradigms for signaling regulation.
 Current work in the Smolka Lab continues to expand the network of DNA damage signaling in the context of cancer biology and meiosis.
 Smolka also engages in a range of collaborative efforts using quantitative proteomics to elucidate fundamental molecular mechanisms underlying metabolic control, cell polarity, protein trafficking, neurodegenerative diseases and bacteria-host interactions.